 - Add cornstarch to ¼ cup of reserved guava liquid and whisk until well combined.

 - Add cornstarch mixture to guavas and simmer for about 15 minutes.
 Stir and cook until the consistency of preserves.
-Mixture will thicken as it cools.
+The mixture will thicken as it cools.

 - Preheat oven to 350 degrees F.